 I have a thing for mangoes.
 When I was young, my parents planted a mango tree in our backyard.
 Along with a coconut tree, a guava tree, and a banana tree.
 They like fruit trees.
 A lot.
 But mango was my favorite, and has been ever since.

 Fish tacos are light, easy dinner that you can prepare for yourself or the family.
-Mango and peach bring sweetness to the salty crispy pan-fried tilapia.
+Mango and peach bring sweetness to the crispy, savory pan-fried tilapia.
 I love white-flesh peaches, but yellow peaches will be just as yummy.

 I’m making a very simple salsa.
-The truth is, there is so much flavor in the fruits, you don’t need to add much to it.
-Add some tomatoes and cilantro, and then enhance it by sprinkling lime juice.
-Since I used a very ripe mango, it was so sweet it drove the flavor of the salsa.
+The truth is, there is so much flavor in the fruits (especially when they are in season..like now 🙂 ), you don’t need to add much to it.
+Cut up a ripe mango and peach, add cilantro, then enhance it by sprinkling lime juice and adding a pinch of salt to taste.
+Since the mango and peach are ripened and sweet, they will drive the flavor of the salsa.

-Get some oil on the pan and sear the fish 3 minutes on each side.
+Add some vegetable oil on the pan and sear the fish 3 minutes on each side.
 Try not to turn or move the fish too much prior to the 3 minute mark.
 We want to create a slight char on each side, and a bit of crispness on the edge.
-This way when you bite into it, there’s texture, there’s saltiness, and then there’s the sweetness from the salsa.
-I think you get where I am heading with this.
+Then sprinkle some lime onto the tilapia.

-I used the microwave to warm the tortillas.
-20 seconds for a couple of tortillas is all you need.
-Use a fork to cut up the fish into smaller pieces and fill tortillas first with fish, then with mango-peach salsa, and then garnish with cilantro.
+Then use a fork to cut up the fish into smaller pieces and fill tortillas first with the fish, then with Mango Peach Salsa, and then garnish with cilantro.
 That’s it!

 Trust me when I tell you it is every bit as good as it looks.
 I wish you could taste it through your screen!
 (How’s that for a futuristic device?)

 The best part is, it is simple, healthy and looks more complicated than it really is.
 Try it, and tell me what you think in the comments below!